 This photograph is of Elizabeth Pittman working on one of her many cases as a lawyer.
 Due to her intelligence and determined personality, it is no surprise that she accomplished her dream of being a lawyer.
 During an interview with Ruth Thomas, Pittman’s best friend from college, Thomas stated “Pittman did not need encouragement.”
 In college, her determination kept her on the right track to achieve her goals.

 Pittman followed in her father’s footsteps by becoming a lawyer, but later blazed her own trail by becoming a judge.
-Before she became a lawyer, both white and black women were seen as inferior to men in the professional field.
+Before she became a lawyer, both white and Black women were seen as inferior to men in the professional field.
 However, her law career proved that women could work professionally and not simply be housewives.
 She did not allow stereotypes to put a limit on her dreams.

-(photo courtesy of the Douglas County Archives)
+(Photo courtesy of the Douglas County Historical Society Archives)

-(photo taken July 19, 2016, by Christina Collins)
+(Photo taken July 19, 2016, by Christina Collins)

-The Elizabeth Pittman Building on Creighton University’s campus in downtown Omaha was dedicated on October 3, 1998, and houses the Educational Opportunity Center, which provides General Educational Development (GED) classes and helps with financial aid and college enrollment services, as well as assistance to English as a Second Language (ESL) students and financial literacy, money management, career planning, and resume writing workshops.
+The Elizabeth Pittman Building on Creighton University’s campus in downtown Omaha was dedicated on Oct.
+3, 1998, and houses the Educational Opportunity Center, which provides General Educational Development (GED) classes and helps with financial aid and college enrollment services, as well as assistance to English as a Second Language (ESL) students and financial literacy, money management, career planning, and resume writing workshops.
 Elizabeth Pittman would be proud of this building because she believed in helping people reach their highest potential.
-She encouraged others, especially women, to focus on their education and through her own example, Pittman believed that “fulfillment begins when women respect themselves and what they’re doing.”
+She encouraged others, especially women, to focus on their education and, through her own example, Pittman believed that “fulfillment begins when women respect themselves and what they’re doing.”
 Her legacy is effectively memorialized in this building as it puts into action Elizabeth’s dream of equal access to higher education for all people.

-(photo taken July 14, 2016, by Denaya Lewis)
+(Photo taken July 14, 2016, by Denaya Lewis)

 Racial disputes are far from foreign to the United States, and Omaha is no exception.
 Despite its geographical location, Omaha’s history includes forceful discrimination and profound segregation.
 During the late 1800s and early 1900s, Omaha experienced an influx of immigration from many European and Asian countries.
 Dutch, Italian, German, Bohemian, Chinese, Japanese, Irish, Swedish, and Scottish peoples constitute a mere fragment of the immigrants who came to the United States during this time.
 However, substantial internal migration accompanied international immigration.
-Known as the Great Migration, the start of the twentieth century saw immense black traffic from southern to northern states.
-Omaha became home to an increasing percentage of black people during this time.
+Known as the Great Migration, the start of the 20th century saw immense Black traffic from southern to northern states.
+Omaha became home to an increasing percentage of Black people during this time.

-By creating a community of their own, black people in Omaha strove to live a normal life, free from the confines of discrimination and segregation.
+By creating a community of their own, Black people in Omaha strove to live a normal life, free from the confines of discrimination and segregation.
 Elizabeth Pittman is an example of how one person’s determination can set the stage for success for generations to come.